terratest-maven-plugin/terratest-maven-plugin/README.md

 For full reference of the arguments you can use with go test, see the [Go test reference](https://golang.org/pkg/cmd/go/internal/test/)

 ## Contribution
 If you'd like to contribute, please feel free.
-This is an MIT licenced application so you can use it, extends it however you want. :)
+This is an MIT licenced application, so you can use it, extends it however you want. :)

 ### Build the project
 Clone this project.